ed-conte/ithaca-apple-harvest-festival-website/design-plan/design-journey.md

 The primary purpose of implementing a map modal on the "Vendor" page is to provide visitors with a visual representation of vendor locations, making it easier for them to navigate the event and plan their visit.
 This interactive design enhances the user experience by allowing attendees to pinpoint specific lanes that house the vendors they wish to visit, understand the event's layout, and strategize their route.
 For the site's intended audience, which includes Ithaca area residents both first-time attendees and returning visitors, this feature addresses their need for efficient navigation and maximizes their enjoyment of the festival.

-Implementing a date, time, and location modal on the homepage serves as an immediate and concise reminder of the event's schedule, ensuring that visitors are well-informed and can plan accordingly.
+<s>Implementing a date, time, and location modal on the homepage serves as an immediate and concise reminder of the event's schedule, ensuring that visitors are well-informed and can plan accordingly.
 By prominently displaying this information, the site caters to its audience's primary need: understanding where and when the festival occurs.
-For potential attendees, especially those juggling other commitments, having easy access to the date and time details reduces the likelihood of scheduling conflicts and enhances their overall event participation.
+For potential attendees, especially those juggling other commitments, having easy access to the date and time details reduces the likelihood of scheduling conflicts and enhances their overall event participation.</s>

 ## Interactivity Implementation Plan (Milestone 1)